uqwhua/FreqDP/README.md

 ### Anonymization

-To compile this project using cmake and c plus plus compiler, run this script:
+To compile this project using cmake and c++ compiler, run this script:

     ./buildCPP.sh